everknow/decent-requirements/README.md

 ### VALUES

-- The collective **MUST** be operated as a publicly owned and operated entity.
+- The cooperative **MUST** be operated as a publicly owned and operated entity.
-- The collective **MUST** make all code open source under X licence.
+- The cooperative **MUST** make all code open source under X licence.
-- The collective **MUST** develop and iterate a binding constitution ("the constitution") that Decent Partners operate under.
+- The cooperative **MUST** develop and iterate a binding constitution ("the constitution") that Decent Partners operate under.
-- The colleciive **MUST** be open for new partners to join and also to leave to ensure the collective is resilient.
+- The cooperative **MUST** be open for new partners to join and also to leave to ensure the cooperative is resilient.
-- The collective **SHOULD** always prioritise long term thinking over short-term opportunities.
+- The cooperative **SHOULD** always prioritise long term thinking over short-term opportunities.

 ### FUND